ceshine/ceshine-hugo/content/post/20220314-van/index.md

 The `patch_embdd` module is the downsampling block, and the `block` module corresponds to the part that is enclosed in dotted lines in Fig 3.
 Each `block` contains _L_ groups of modules.

 The shape of `x` is `(B, C, H, W)` for `patch_embed` and `block`.
-The tensor is flattened and transposed into the shape of `(B, H*W, C)` and a layer normalization is **appied on the last (channel) dimension**.
+The tensor is flattened and transposed into the shape of `(B, H*W, C)` and a layer normalization is **applied on the last (channel) dimension**.
 If it has not reached the last stage, the normalized tensor is then reshaped back into `(B, C, H, W)`.
 (This reshaping and transposing/permuting of the tensor might negatively affect the efficiency.
 The official implementation of ConvNext created a custom LayerNorm to avoid these operations altogether.)

 ### Downsampling Layer

 I believe the name `OverlapPatchEmbed` is from the nomenclature of ViT-based models.
-It's just regular downsampling layer with a convolution with stride of 4 (the first layer) or 2 (the rest) and a batch normalization afterward.
-Note that unlike ConvNext, the “patches” overlaps with each other, hence the `Overlap` in the module name.
+It's just a regular downsampling layer with a convolution with a stride of 4 (the first layer) or 2 (the rest) and a batch normalization afterward.
+Note that, unlike ConvNext, the “patches” overlap with each other, hence the `Overlap` in the module name.

 ```python
 class OverlapPatchEmbed(nn.Module):